Skip to main content

 onSubTree() listens once on the root element and delegates to matching children.
 This also works for elements added later with append().

-This is especially useful in business UIs where DOM is built dynamically.
 This avoids rebinding when the DOM changes dynamically.

 3) Modify the UI as state